Cleverly hits out at populist ‘fantasy’ amid London mayor bid speculation

 In a Q&A following the speech, the former Cabinet minister insisted he had “reconciled” himself to his defeat at the leadership election and would not “jump” into his next career move as he faced questions about his future.

-Asked whether his plans entailed a bid for London mayor, another run for the Tory leadership or remaining on the back benches, he said: “I like being in government.
+Asked whether he was eyeing a bid for London mayor, another run for the Tory leadership or planning to remain on the back benches, he said: “I like being in government.

 “I don’t like being in opposition, which is why I’m clear that I will play my part in helping to get Conservatives back into government, at every level of government.